Australian lungfish: Reproduction and development

 The next phase involves behaviour, similar to "follow-the-leader", during which one fish, the male, shows interest in the female and nudges her with his snout.
 Up to eight individuals may be involved in follow-the-leader behaviour.
 The male lungfish may occasionally take a piece of aquatic plant into its mouth and wave it around.
 In the third phase, the fish dive together through aquatic vegetation, the male following the female and presumably shedding milt over the eggs.

 Adults have a high survival rate and are long-lived (at least 20–25 years).
 An Australian lungfish named "Granddad" at the Shedd Aquarium in Chicago was the oldest living fish in any Aquarium, and was already an adult when he was first placed on display in 1933; Granddad was estimated to be at least in his eighties, and possibly over one-hundred, at the time of his death on February 5, 2017.
+Analysis of Granddad's DNA later estimated him to be roughly 109 years old (with an error margin of ±6 years) at the time of his death, and that he was originally captured from the Burnett River in Australia before being transported to the Shedd Aquarium.
+This discovery also cements the Australian lungfish as the longest-lived subtropical freshwater fish species currently known to science, and one of the 12 longest-living fish species in the world.

 The Australian lungfish has an unusually large karyotype, very large chromosomes and cells, and a high nuclear DNA content relative to other vertebrates, but less than what is reported for other lungfishes.
 In spite of this, it displays low genetic diversity between populations from the Mary, Burnett, and Brisbane catchments.
 This low level of genetic variation could be attributed to population "bottlenecks" associated with periods of range contraction, probably during the Pleistocene, and in recent times during the periods of episodic or prolonged drought that are known to reduce some reaches of these river systems.